civil, focused discussion of the important public policy matters of the times

 • Stick's system has two interrelated operations: an in-person Discussion Society and an online Knowledge Base.

-• The Discussion Society gets each participant's best thinking on policy solutions to problems in the realms of society, culture, technology, state, and the economy through a network of Conversation Sit-Downs.
+• The Discussion Society gets each participant's best thinking on policy solutions to problems in the realms of society, culture, technology, state, and the economy.

-• The Knowledge Base provides logistical support for the Conversation Sit-Downs and information related to the subjects of discussion.
+• The Knowledge Base provides logistical support for the Conversation Sit-Downs and information related to the debate subjects.

 Who

-• It is a companionship of independant thinkers moving policy discourse from the political class to the people; from online to in-person; from rallies and town halls to a network of round table discussions; and from bands of ideological tribes to gatherings of free thinking individuals.
+• Stick to the Subject is a companionship of independant thinkers moving policy discourse from the political class to the people; from online to in-person; from rallies and town halls to a network of round table discussions; and from bands of ideological tribes to gatherings of free thinking individuals.

 When and Where